Artists

 designing greetings cards and calendars.

-joining evening classes at the Municipal School of Art, he was
+After joining evening classes at the Municipal School of Art,

-with his students - a style which was unknown in Britain at
+his students - a style which was unknown in Britain at that time.

-that time.
-His style evidently found the approval of his students,
+His style evidently found the approval of his students, as his

-as his most notable protégé, L.S.
-Lowry felt that he had brought
+most notable protégé, L.S.
+Lowry felt that he had brought with

-with him "a much needed injection of vitality from the colourful
+him "a much needed injection of vitality from the colourful art

-health, caused him to resign from his post in 1920, and after
+caused him to resign from his post in 1920, and after a few years

 Alfred